rstar2/ma-phone/pwa/README.md

 And some customization of the server-worker/workbox code.
 Custom Push notifications, auto-update on new version and etc..

-- Unfortunately the whole PWA solution is not "working" as the GEOLocation API is not present in service-worker code
+- Unfortunately the whole PWA solution is not "perfect" as the GEOLocation API is not present in service-worker code,  so the PWA has to be opened in the device in order to access the tab's/client's GEOLocation
-- Still keep the code for future